 2 teaspoons ground cinnamon

 pinch of salt

 To make the cupcakes:Â In a small saucepan, warm the milk until it just simmers.
 Remove from heat and add the tea bags.
 Steep for 10 minutes.
 Remove the tea bags and set aside.

 In a medium bowl, or a two cup measuring cup, stir the coffee and cocoa powder together until dissolved.
 Stir in the steeped milk.
 Set aside until cooled to room temperature, or place in the refrigerator for about 30 minutes.

 Once the cocoa/coffee mixture has cooled, preheat oven to 350 degrees (180 C).
 Line a muffin pan with cupcake liners; set aside.

 In a medium bowl sift together the flour, baking soda, baking powder, salt, cinnamon, cardamom, ginger, nutmeg, and cloves; set aside.

 In a large bowl, or the bowl of a standing mixer, cream together the butter and sugar until light and fluffy.
 Add the eggs, one at a time, and mix until combined; stir in the vanilla.
 Sprinkle 1/3 of the flour mixture over the bowl and mix until just combined.
 Add 1/2 of the chocolate mixture, mixing again until just combined.
 Repeat with reamining flour and chocolate mixtures, ending with flour.
 Mix only until flour is just incorporated.
 Do not over mix.

 Place 3 tablespoons of batter in each cupcake liner.
-Bake for 16-18 minutes, or until a toothpick inserted in the center comes out with just a few crumbs clinging to it.
+Bake for 16-18 minutes (the same for cakes), or until a toothpick inserted in the center comes out with just a few crumbs clinging to it.
 Allow to cool completely before frosting.